nikgregory/shiny-octo-eureka/at_generator/components/starterkit/styles/uikit/readme.md

 You need bundler, nodejs and grunt installed.

-http://bundler.io/ for Ruby Gems https://nodejs.org/ for npm package manager for node modules, npm is bundled with node, https://www.npmjs.com/ http://gruntjs.com/ our task runner
+http://bundler.io/ for Ruby Gems https://nodejs.org/ for node package manager (npm) for node modules https://www.npmjs.com/ http://gruntjs.com/ our task runner

 Get all that installed then fire off some commands from the theme root...